itfactory-tm/ede-projectgroep-10-2324/README.md

 ## Conclusion

-We found this project useful and fun.
+We found this project to be really challenging, but at the same time also very fun.
+We gained a lot of new knowledge from this project.

 #itfactory #thomasmore